quesby/quesby-boilerplate/src/content/documentation/configuration.md

 # Configuration Guide

-This guide covers all configuration options available in Neutrino, from basic site settings to advanced theme customization and content management.
+This guide covers all configuration options available in Quesby, from basic site settings to advanced theme customization and content management.

 ## Site Configuration